jaywonchung/reason/README.md

 - `cd` adds an AND filter to the default set of filters (which is empty upon startup).
 - `pwd` shows the current default filter set by `cd`.
 - `touch` creates a new entry in your paperbase.
+- `curl` imports papers from the web, e.g. arXiv or usenix.org.
+It also downloads paper PDFs if available.
 - `rm` removes entries from your paperbase.
 - `sort` sorts papers by given columns.
 - `set` sets attributes of papers.